-Based on information and data collected for the analysis and field surveys conducted in January 2018, it was determined that the project site provides potential habitat for nesting birds.
-Mitigation measures designed to avoid or minimize potential impacts to nesting birds are presented in the report accordingly.
+Based on information and data collected for the analysis and field surveys conducted in January 2018, it was determined that the project site provides potential habitat for nesting birds and possibly roosting bats.
+Recommendations to avoid or minimize potential impacts to nesting birds and roosting bats are presented in the report accordingly.